 This is one area where I have personal experience.
 We bought into this concept fully in our last house.
-I can tell you that it had zero impact on our utility bill.
+I can tell you that it had zero impact on our energy bills.
 It looks like it would work, but it didn’t.
 It is supposed to work better in hot climates, but don’t believe it.

 Is Attic Insulation worth the investment?

-You might be wondering if the cost of what you will spend on insulating your attic is worth the investment.
+You might be wondering if the cost of what you will spend on insulating your attic is worth the investment in terms of energy savings and heating bills.
 The answer is that it depends.
 This varies based on where you live and how extreme the weather is.
 Here’s a cost vs. value guide to help you determine if it’s worth it based on where you live.

-We installed a cellulose blow in insulation that was formaldehyde-free.
+We installed a blown in cellulose insulation material that was formaldehyde-free.
 Of the three choices it was the most affordable in an attic space that is hard to move around in.
 We did not DIY the insulation.
 As for what kind of difference it will make, I will have to let you know in 12 months.